slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"If you don’t know, it’s because you are not interested in it."
 -- Naval Ravikant [1974]*

-> *"Don’t ask the barber whether you need a haircut."
--- Daniel S. Greenberg *

 > *"When a measure becomes a target, it ceases to be a good measure."
 -- Goodhart’s Law*